Diversity, Equity & Inclusion

 We continue to explore new ways to improve our commitment.

-Since its founding, McElroy Deutsch has recognized that Diversity and Inclusion strengthens our mission to provide the highest quality legal services to our clients.
+Since its founding, McElroy Deutsch has recognized that Diversity, Equity, and Inclusion strengthens our mission to provide the highest quality legal services to our clients.

-In a nation and world that is increasingly diverse – both in terms of its population, and the range of related moral and legal issues – our Firm is committed to never be satisfied with maintaining “status quo” with respect to its Diversity and Inclusion efforts, and to consistently explore new and more effective ways to improve our performance.
+In a nation and world that is increasingly diverse – both in terms of its population, and the range of related moral and legal issues – our law firm is committed to never be satisfied with maintaining “status quo” with respect to its Diversity, Equity, and Inclusion efforts, and to consistently explore new and more effective ways to improve our performance.

 Some of the Firm’s current initiatives related to that goal include:

-- Our Diversity and Inclusion Committee, whose members are representative of staff, associates, partners and of counsel from all offices.
-The Committee meets on a regular basis to examine the effectiveness of current policies and practices, and to explore new ways to increase and improve the Firm’s commitment to diversity and inclusion.
+- Our Diversity, Equity, and Inclusion Committee, whose members are representative of staff, associates, partners and of counsel from all offices.
+The Committee meets on a regular basis to examine the effectiveness of current policies and practices, and to explore new ways to increase and improve the Firm’s commitment to diversity, equity, and inclusion.

 - Board-level participation in The Lawyers Collaborative for Diversity (LCD), which was formed in 2003 as The Connecticut Lawyers Group by concerned lawyers to answer the call to unite the resources, energy and commitment of the region’s leading corporations, public sector entities, law firms, law schools and state bar associations to advance diversity in the legal profession.
 The LCD’s current challenge is to increase the recruitment, retention and promotion of lawyers of color and other diverse individuals, not only as good social policy but also as good business practice.
-One of the our Firm’s partners currently serves as a Board member, and another Firm partner recently served as LCD’s Treasurer.
+One of the Firm’s partners currently serves as a Board member.

 - Membership and participation in the Law Firm Antiracism Alliance – a national collaboration across law firms, legal services organizations and other stakeholders focused on race equity – dedicated to supporting pro bono initiatives that address systemic racism.
 The LFAA currently has 287 member law firms.
 Lawyers and law firms are uniquely positioned to analyze and advocate to change laws and policies that encourage, perpetuate or allow racial injustice.
 LFAA will leverage the resources of the private bar, in partnership with legal services organizations, to amplify the voices of communities and individuals oppressed by racism, to better use the law as a vehicle for change that benefits communities of color and to promote racial equity in the law.